grzegorzmajor/mybackendapp/README.md

 >All others in the table above after logging in and setting the token (Bearer Token authorization in Postman)
 >
 ## How to install an application in docker containers
+>Download this project from GitHub to your environment.<br>
+>
+>Select the Branch marked with the version you want and load the commit related to it.<br>
+>There is one right now, but there will be more.<br>
+>
 >Use the section above, generate a self-signed certificate and encode the password<br>
+>Read about environment variables in the section above.<br>
+>
+>Since I use Windows, I'll explain using Windows PowerShell.<br>
+>I assume you already know everything about environment variables.
+>
+>Now set environment variables for Maven Runner to.<br>
+>Click: Maven tab -> wrench icon -> Maven Settings.<br>
+>Then open: Build, Execution, Deployment -> Build Tools -> Maven -> Runner<br>
+>and set environment variables there.
+>
 >